TheGP/untidetect-tools/README.md

-# Curated anti detect tools list
+# Curated anti-detect tools list
 Just making a tools list for my project, feel free to send pull requests :)
+While you are looking around, it may be a good idea to sign up on all the Discord channels each product has can find some interesting insides from users.

 # Anti-detect browsers
 * [Multilogin](https://multilogin.com/) - starts from €74 for 100 profiles